REdgars/Roblox.NET/README.md

 # RobloxNET
-An unofficial asynchronus .NET wrapper of the [ROBLOX Api](https://api.roblox.com/docs).
+ An unofficial asynchronus C# API for interacting with http://api.roblox.com

 **Please note, that this is still not finished yet, some features like getting users and more are missing.**